steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
+Resolve folder location of ModelRelief.log

 #### Alpha

 #### Vector

 #### Today
+    publish
+        Generalize database support to include SQLite in addition to SQLServer.

+        Rename --deploy to --publish?

+    nginx
+        Create a new sudo account ('admin') from which to manage nginx.

     How can Python binary extensions be resolved (e.g. sys, time)?

     How can xUnit tests be debugged?